oVirt/ovirt-site/source/release/4.4.10/index.md

 #### oVirt Engine

- - [BZ 2044277](https://bugzilla.redhat.com/show_bug.cgi?id=2044277) **Replace ovirt-engine-extension-logger-log4j with internal ovirt-engine implementation**

-   Package ovirt-engine-extension-logger-log4j has been obsoleted and replaced by internal ovirt-engine implementation in oVirt 4.4.10.

-During upgrade from previous oVirt versions to oVirt 4.4.10 ovirt-engine-extension-logger-log4j package is uninstalled if it was previously installed.
-If customers have used ovirt-engine-extension-logger-log4j in previous oVirt versions, they will need to manually remove existing ovirt-engine-extension-logger-log4j configuration files and configure the new feature of sending log records to remote syslog service according to the Administration Guide.

-Also after successful upgrade to oVirt 4.4.10 customers can manually uninstall log4j12 package without breaking oVirt setup:

-  $ dnf remove log4j12

  - [BZ 2044257](https://bugzilla.redhat.com/show_bug.cgi?id=2044257) **Bump snmp4j library version to remove dependency on log4j**

-   oVirt 4.4.10 is going to require snmp4j &gt;= 3.6.4, which no longer depends on log4j library
+   In this release, oVirt 4.4.10 requires snmp4j version 3.6.4 or later, which no longer depends on the log4j library.

  - [BZ 2007286](https://bugzilla.redhat.com/show_bug.cgi?id=2007286) **Host is never fenced after a soft fence attempt**

-   Previously, a non responsive host was first soft-fenced by the engine, but it didn't fix the connectivity issue.
-The engine didn't initiate a hard fence and the host was left in non responsive status.
+   Previously, a non-responding host was first soft-fenced by the Engine, but this did not fix the connectivity issue.
+The engine did not initiate a hard fence and the host was left in an non-responding state.

-In this release, Soft fencing has been fixed, and if the soft fencing does't make the host responsive again, then the non-responding host treatment process continues correctly with the additional steps.
+In this release, soft fencing has been fixed so that if the soft fencing does not make the host responsive again, then the non-responding host treatment process continues correctly with the additional steps.

 ### Enhancements